hello-nrfcloud/backend/features/DeviceShadow.feature.md

 # Device Shadow

-> As the author of a software component
+> After connecting to the websocket with a device code, the device shadow is
-> I want to verify that I can connect websocket and get device shadow
+> returned

 ## Background